Cycling74/rnbo.example.juce/CUSTOM_UI.md

 #endif
 ```

 That means that if we run a development server on port 3000, then the web interface will load files from that server.
 Open your terminal and navigate to `src/webui/`.
+Assuming you are currently in the root directory, you can run:

 ```sh
 cd src/webui